thiagomata/arraymore.js/README.md

 ## Is the old Javascript Array - and more.
 This class extends the Javascript Array.
 So, all the previous features are still over there.
 The goal is keep all the javascript methods working as usual and not change the Array class.
 ## General Guidelines
 This project uses method chaining, call by copy and array rotation.
-So, if the result of the method call is an array, it should be a new array.
-The old array should be preserved.
+Also, the input data intent to be very flexible jokers accepting numbers, arrays and functions.
 ### Method Chaining
 ```javascript
 > new ArrayMore(1,2,3,4).